oniyukii/anxiety/scenes/act4.md

 `hong( body:"one_up" });`

-h: Non possiamo invitare gli altri a casa, se non abbiamo delle mura che la sorreggano.We can't invite others into our home, if we have no walls to hold up our home.
+h: Non possiamo invitare persone a casa, se non abbiamo delle mura che la sorreggano.We can't invite others into our home, if we have no walls to hold up our home.

 ```
 hong( eyes:"angry", mouth:"narrow" });
 bb( eyes:"annoyed", mouth:"smile" });
 ```

-h: Also... re: that lipstick mental image... *ew??*
+h: Poi... quella cosa del rossetto... *che schifo*!!Also... re: that lipstick mental image... *ew??*

 (#act4_something_else)